ImpervaPS/Training/README.md

 You should be able to find the newly created stored_procedure under schema dbo.
 ![](_attachments/Pasted%20image%2020231017173250.png)

-or you can run the query manually:
+Or you can run the query manually:
 ```
 -- The command replaced by stored procedure
 SELECT TOP 10 * FROM Sales.Orders o ;